-Table 9 describes the IBM TotalStorage DS4000 Storage Manager version 9.1x software components.
+Table 8 describes the IBM TotalStorage DS4000 Storage Manager version 9.1x software components.

-Component Description Storage Manager client (SMclient) The Storage Manager client (SMclient) component provide the graphical user interface (GUI) for managing storage subsystems through the Ethernet network or from the host computer.
+Component Description Storage Manager client (SMclient) The Storage Manager client (SMclient) component provides the graphical user interface (GUI) for managing storage subsystems through the Ethernet network or from the host computer.
 The SMclient contains two main components: • Enterprise Management.
-You can use the Enterprise Management component to add, remove, and monitor storage subsystems within the management domain. • Subsystem Management .
+You can use the Enterprise Management component to add, remove, and monitor storage subsystems within the management domain.
+Subsystem Management.
 You can use the Subsystem Management component to manage the components of an individual storage subsystem.
 The Storage Manager client is called thin because it only provides an interface for storage management based on information that is supplied by the storage subsystem controllers.
 When you install the SMclient software component on a management station to manage a storage subsystem, you send commands to the storage subsystem controllers.
 The controller firmware contains the necessary logic to carry out the storage management commands.
 The controller validates and runs the commands and provides the status and configuration information that is sent back to the SMclient.
-Note: Do not start more than eight instances of the Storage Manger client programs at the same time if the Storage Manager program is installed in multiple host servers or management stations.
-In addition, do not send more than eight SMcli commands to a storage server at any given time.
+Note: Do not start more than eight instances of the Storage Manager program is installed in multiple host servers or management stations.
+In addition, do not send more than eight SMcli commands to a storage subsystem at any given time.

-Table 9.
+Table 8.
 Storage Manager software components